faye/faye-websocket-node/README.markdown

 #### `handler.ping(string = '', function() {})`

-Sends a ping frame over the socket, queueing it if necessary. `string` and the `callback` block are both optional.
+Sends a ping frame over the socket, queueing it if necessary. `string` and the callback are both optional.
 If a callback is given, it will be invoked when the socket receives a pong frame whose content matches `string`.
 Returns `false` if frames can no longer be sent, or if the handler does not support ping/pong.

 #### `handler.close()`